-- contribute toward updating the map.
-The ArcGIS Online ROW map can be accessed via the following link: http://www.crmc.ri.gov/maps.html - 8) The CRMC continues its cooperative program with the municipalities to accelerate the discovery process of potential rights-of-way to the shore through the Harbor Management Planning process.
-The proposed ROWs mentioned above in the Towns of North Kingstown, Portsmouth, and Warren were all identified via this process. - 9) The CRMC created further public shoreline access opportunities when it developed and approved the Aquidneck Island SAMP.
-A stated purpose of the SAMP is that through its implementation, the CRMC will apply, where appropriate, the US Environmental Protection Agency and National Oceanic and Atmospheric Administration's adopted Waterfront and Coastal Smart Growth Elements, which among other goals includes the creation of walkable waterfronts and shoreline communities with visual and physical access to and along the waterfront for public use.
-Similar to the Metro Bay SAMP, the Aquidneck Island SAMP creates shoreline public access through regulatory processes.
-As such, the Aquidneck Island SAMP provides permit applicants the option to create shoreline public access that is, a "coastal greenway" on their property and avoid the more restrictive setback and buffer requirements as respectively specified in Sections 1.1.9 "Setbacks" (formerly § 140) and 1.1.11 "Coastal Buffer Zones" (formerly § 150) of the RICRMP.
-To date, the first Coastal Greenway via the Aquidneck Island SAMP has been established in the Town of Portsmouth through a permit to Northern Waterfront Associates to establish a resort community.
-The public shoreline access amenities provided by the coastal greenway include a walking path to the shore, public parking, and a storage rack for small vessels such as kayaks. - 1.3.6 "Protection and enhancement of public access to the shore" (formerly § 335) of the RI Coastal Resources Management Program regulations.
+- 8) The CRMC continues its cooperative program with the municipalities to accelerate the discovery process of potential rights-of-way to the shore through the Harbor Management Planning process.
+The proposed ROWs mentioned above in the Towns of North Kingstown, Portsmouth, and Warren were all identified via this process. - 9) During this report period, the CRMC designated a new right-of-way in Providence on Public Street.
+At it's July 27, 2021 Meeting, the council adopted the Public Street Right of Way.
+With the designation as a CRMC ROW, this spot will be offered an additional layer of protection so it is preserved and protected as a shoreline public access spot for the public to use in perpetuity. - 10) The CRMC has created numerous public access opportunities via assent stipulations under section 1.3.6 "Protection and enhancement of public access to the shore" (formerly § 335) of the RI Coastal Resources Management Program regulations.
 Section 1.3.6 stipulates that a public access plan must be prepared when the following activities are proposed: 1) Commercial and industrial development and redevelopment projects as defined in section 1.3.1 (C) "Residential, commercial, industrial, and recreational structures"; 2) New and significant expansions to marinas as defined in section 1.3.1 (D) "Recreational Boating Facilities"; and, 3) Activities which involve the filling of tidal waters as defined in section 1.3.1 (J) "Filling in tidal waters"), other than those considered as maintenance as defined in section 1.3.1 (G) "Construction of shoreline protection facilities".
 The following cumulative list (as shown in the table on page 5) includes various types of public access created under section 1.3.6 such as boardwalks, parking facilities, shoreline access paths, and others: